 - Torrent is not allowed

-TunnelBear VPN Usually the top pick for most free VPNs listings, but due to the extremely low 500MB monthly bandwidth limit I consider this as just an introduction to getting the paid version.
+TunnelBear VPN is usually the top pick for most free VPN listings, but due to the extremely low 500MB monthly bandwidth limit, I consider this as just an introduction to getting the paid version.
 While you can get an extra 1 GB when tweeting about TunnelBear, most people who don’t have Twitter will probably ignore that.
 Furthermore, this VPN is known for more than minimal logging, which doesn’t seem good given that TunnelBear is registered in Canada, a member of the Five Eyes monitoring alliance.

 Browser extensions are available

 TunnelBear apps are also very user-friendly, with some easy-to-understand design decisions to make using them enjoyable, especially when connecting to servers in remote countries.
 There are apps for Windows, macOS, iOS, and Android along with browser extensions for Chrome, Firefox, and Opera.